aws-samples/amazon-comprehend-immersion-day/README.md

-## Deploy 1 click to setup labs or follow Prerequisite section of this site
+## Deploy Cloudformation setup labs or follow Prerequisite section of this site
 Deploy a cloud formation template that will perform much of the initial setup work for you.
 In a another browser window or tab, login to your AWS account.
 Once you have done that, open the link below by clicking Launch Stack button in a new tab to start the process of deploying  the items you need via CloudFormatoin.

 This CloudFormation template will complete the following: